antimof/UxPlay/README.md

 Options:
-**-n server_name **;  server_name will be the name that appears offering AiRplay services to your iPad, iPhone etc.
+**-n server_name **;  server_name will be the name that appears offering AirPlay services to your iPad, iPhone etc.
 **NEW**: this will also be the name on the mirror window, if "ZOOMFIX" is applied when compiling uxplay.